Saravanarocks/hello-world/README.md

-# hello-world
+ hello-world
-This repositort is a sample repository created for learning
+This repository is a sample repository created for learning.
+This changes is to learn about versioning, commit changes,and feature merging